White-Hat-Security/White-Hat-Security.github.io/_posts/2021-05-15-Hack-The-Box:-Netmon.md

 ![]({{ site.baseurl }}/images/HTB-Netmon-Screenshots/found-creds.png "an image title")

-If we try the creds ew found it doesnt work, but if we increment the last number by 1, the creds will work!
+If we try the creds we find it doesn't work, but if we increment the last number by 1, the creds will work!

 ![]({{ site.baseurl }}/images/HTB-Netmon-Screenshots/password-incre.png "an image title")

-We succesffuly get access to the software.
+We successfully get access to the software.

 ![]({{ site.baseurl }}/images/HTB-Netmon-Screenshots/login-success.png "an image title")

-Get the version of the PRTG software and we see that it is vulenrable to a remote code authentication exploit.
+Get the version of the PRTG software and we see that it is vulnerable to a remote code authentication exploit.

 ![]({{ site.baseurl }}/images/HTB-Netmon-Screenshots/download-exploit.png "an image title")

 In order to run the exploit we will need our auth cookies.
-We can get those in firefox by right-clicking and slecting inspect elemt and then going to the storage tab and clicking on the OCTOPUS cookie.
+We can get those in Firefox by right-clicking and selecting inspect element and then going to the storage tab and clicking on the OCTOPUS cookie.
 Copy it.

 ![]({{ site.baseurl }}/images/HTB-Netmon-Screenshots/auth-cookie.png "an image title")